3omda1/ITI-Graduation-Project/README.md

 # ITI-Graduation-Project
 ## Our graduation project for ITI journey at devops track :relaxed:

-# DevOps and cloud providers used:
+# DevOps and cloud provider used:
 ## 1. Docker Platform
 ## 2. Kubernetes
 ## 3. Terraform